MacRover/Rover/ROS_WS/src/simulation/README.md

        roslaunch simulation test_world.launch

 2. The stereo_outdoor.launch launches the rtabmap node for mapping, and the stereo_image_proc for image rectification.
 Various ros packages need to be installed (rtabmap, stereo_image_proc).

-The command for it is:
+The command is:

        roslaunch simulation stereo_outdoor.launch

 3. Then drive the rover around with: